dart-lang/test/pkgs/checks/README.md

 ## package:checks (experimental)

 `package:checks` is an experiment.
-For production use cases, please use `package:test`.
+For production use cases, please use `package:test` and `package:matcher`.
 As an experiment published through labs.dart.dev, things may radically change in this library and we do not support this library.
 This library may never graduate out of labs.